Proposition 47 Grant Program

 Bidders' Conference

-The BSCC has scheduled a Proposition 47 RFP Bidders’ Conference.
-The purpose of this conference is to provide clarity on the RFP instructions and respond to technical questions.
-BSCC staff cannot provide assistance or advice on the preparation of a proposal at these conferences.
+In March 2022 the BSCC held a bidders' conference to provide clarity on the RFP instructions and respond to technical assistance regarding the RFP process.
+The BSCC cannot provide assistance or advice on the preparation of a proposal at these conferences.

 Rater Training